Battle of Balikpapan (1942): Naval engagement (24 January)

-By then, Admiral Nishimura and the 4th Flotilla was still on a wild-goose chase of K-XVIII nearly six to seven kilometers away (three to four miles).
+By then, Admiral Nishimura and the 4th Flotilla was still on a wild-goose chase after K-XVIII nearly six to seven kilometers away (three to four miles).
 It was not until 05:20 when he finally ordered the 9th Destroyer Division to cut off TF 5's escape route.
 However, because none of them had knowledge of where the American ships were, Nishimura eventually ordered the destroyers of the 9th to resume their previous task.
 As his flagship Naka sailed into the anchorage to ascertain the condition of the transports, it was separated from the 9th Division and rejoined the transport echelons alone.

 Retreat into Samarinda II (24 January - 6 February)

-Upon reaching Batu Ampar, van den Hoogenband realized that Japanese troops has occupied defensive points leading into the pumping station.
+Upon reaching Batu Ampar, van den Hoogenband realized that Japanese troops had occupied defensive points leading into the pumping station.
 His forces now had to retreat through the evacuation camps, upon which several hundred women and children, mostly families of the Indonesian soldiers, joined his column.
 On 25 January, they received report that the Wain River pumping station was already under Japanese control.

-Considering that his troops are too fatigued by now, van den Hoogenband refrained from attacking the pumping station and persuaded the women and children to return to Balikpapan, as there's better chance there to obtain food.
+Considering that his troops were too fatigued by now, van den Hoogenband refrained from attacking the pumping station and persuaded the women and children to return to Balikpapan, as there's better chance there to obtain food.
 Part of them went back to the evacuation camp, while others remained in the kampungs (villages) around Wain River.
 The remainder of 500 soldiers continued the retreat north.